t-site/psaudo-quantum-resize/README.md

 quantum-resize use random numbers from UNIX /dev/urandom device.

-first,modern/past digital interpolation is applied. this process eliminate almost quantum computing resource.
+first,modern/past digital interpolation is applied. and if 1/PSNR is less than threshold , omit after step.

+this process eliminate almost quantum computing resource.

 next to "psaudo-quantum" process.